Registration for Masses this weekend, September 26th & 27th, will open Tuesday, September 22nd at 10am.

 - You may also watch the “How To” video on our website to get familiar with the reservation process.

-- Reservations will open up for weekend Masses at 10:00 a.m. on Wednesday morning.
+- Reservations will open up for weekend Masses at 10:00 a.m. on Tuesday morning.
 Please print out your reservation confirmation and bring it with you to Mass!
-Reservations will close at Noon on Saturday.

 - Reservations will not be available over the phone.